-Why is Babyshambles’ Down in Albion on my best 1,000 albums ever list?
+So why is Babyshambles’ Down in Albion on this best 1,000 albums ever thing?

-Many years ago, back when I was helping to run a blogging community (yes, this was when blogging was still a thing) called Blogcritics, a friend of mine named Aaron (who sometimes went by The Duke) from Northern Ireland announced that he was excited about a new album by Babyshambles.
+Many years ago, when I was helping run a blogging community called Blogcritics (yes, this was back when blogging was still a thing), a friend from Northern Ireland named Aaron – who sometimes went by The Duke – announced he was excited about a new Babyshambles album

-Some bands and some albums simply compelled me to find a spot in the “top “best 1,000,” in other words, and Down in Albion is one of them.
+Some bands and some albums simply compelled me to find a spot in the top 1,000, in other words, and Down in Albion is one of them.

-“Sticks and Stones” is my favorite song on Down in Albion.
-It reminds me a bit of The Clash’s forays into reggae and ska, but finds its own slow-ish groove in mapping the band’s post-punk-y garage sound to a light ska groove.
+“Sticks and Stones” has become my favorite song on Down in Albion.
+It reminds me a bit of The Clash’s dabbles with reggae and ska, but finds its own slow-ish groove in mapping the band’s post-punky garage sound to a light ska groove.
 “Sticks and Stones,” like most of Down in Albion, has a casual, loose, and almost thrown together sound at times – like you’re hanging out with the band while they’re rehearsing.
 And I can understand why this would turn some off (like the All Music review, if you’ll note above).
 But as I say, I’m a huge fan of Babyshambles now!

 “8 Dead Boys” adds a really nice upbeat new wave vibe to the mix.